ntop/ntopng/doc/src/historical_flows.rst

   Historical Flows Explorer

-It is possible, like for the Alerts Page, to navigate throw the flows by filtering the results.
+It is possible, as for the Alerts Page, to navigate throw the flows by filtering the results.
 Multiple filters are available by clicking the various results (e.g. The host `develv5`, to investigate its activities) or by clicking the `+` symbol in the right upper part of the GUI and selecting the wanted filter.

 .. figure:: img/add_filters.png